 Methods to get better at these questions

-In order to improve your skill in answering speed distance time questions, there are two main things you can do.
+To improve your skill in answering speed distance time questions, there are two main things you can do.

-First, make sure that you are really familiar with the formula triangle.
+First, make sure that you are familiar with the formula triangle.
 The key to answering these questions is knowing the formula inside out, so that you always know what equation to use, whether the exam question is asking you to work out speed or distance.

 You can try a few maths practice tests, such as these, which will help you to practise your basic numeracy skills.